 - Simply speaking his name is considered sufficient for Fisk to brutally murder his own personnel and then wipe out everyone they've ever known or cared about.

-- He beats Anatoly to death with his bare hands, starting a gang war in the process, because he embarrassed Fisk during his dinner with Vanessa.
+- He beats Anatoly to death with his bare hands, then purges Anatoly's brother and entire gang, because he embarrassed Fisk during his dinner with Vanessa.

 - He kills Ben Urich for merely speaking to his mother, though he was under the impression that he somehow directly or indirectly caused the death of Wesley.

-- He nearly beats one of his men to death for not accompanying Wesley, thus could've prevented his death, even though the ever-loyal Wesley ordered him to stay and guard Fisk.
-Though he still places his trust in this guy afterwards simply because Wesley trusted him.
+- He nearly beats Francis to death for not accompanying Wesley, thus possibly preventing his death, even though the ever-loyal Wesley ordered him to stay and guard Fisk.
+However, he still places his trust in this guy afterwards simply because Wesley trusted him.

 - Matt threatening him in prison is enough to get him to declare war on the members of Nelson & Murdock, and set up a multi-tiered attempt to kill Matt when Matt visits the prison in season 3.

-- He beats Waller to death simply because Waller tells him that Karen escaped Dex's assassination attempt with Nadeem's help.
+- He beats one of his FBI agents to death simply because he tells him that Karen escaped Dex's assassination attempt with Nadeem's help.

 - The Don: A rare modern variant of this trope.
-Fisk is one of the most realistic examples of what a powerful mob boss would be in the modern-day.
-To clarify, Fisk is the head of an immensely powerful organization that oscillates between the legal and the illegal, keeps a number of seemingly legimitate businesses to employ as fronts, conspires with other equally powerful criminal organizations such as the Hand, with him getting a major benefit from the illegal activities of these organizations, and has both the mob and half the law on his side, blackmailing the latter in his favor.
-Just think of Tony Soprano with high resources.
+Fisk is one of the most realistic examples of what a powerful criminal leader would be in places where corruption is rampant.
+To clarify, Fisk is the head of an immensely powerful criminal organization that oscillates between the legal and the illegal, keeps a number of seemingly legitimtate businesses to employ as fronts, conspires with other equally powerful criminal organizations such as the Hand, with him getting a major benefit from the illegal activities of these organizations, and has both the mob and half the law on his side, blackmailing the latter in his favor.

-- The Dreaded: To the point where in the first half of the season, all his associates do not refer to him by name, and Healy immediately impales himself on a metal spike out of fear of Fisk's retribution the moment that he gives it up to Matt.
+- The Dreaded: In season 1, Fisk's associates are afraid to say his name under penalty of death, and Healy immediately impales himself on a metal spike out of fear of Fisk's retribution the moment that he gives it up to Matt.
 When he discovers that Leland and Gao were responsible for the assault on Vanessa's life, even the latter seems to prefer skipping town for a bit.
 In season 3, it turns out that he's managed to control FBI agents for years and manipulated Ray Nadeem for the longest time without Nadeem ever knowing it.

 - Even Evil Has Loved Ones:

-- Fisk is in love with a woman who works at an art gallery he frequents, Vanessa.
+- Fisk is in love with Vanessa, a woman who works at an art gallery he frequents.
 You mess with her at your own risk.